If you love history, nature (or both!) Fort Clinch State Park is an amazing place to spend the day when you visit Amelia Island, Florida.

 Driving the canopy road at Fort Clinch State Park

 The term “canopy road” might be unfamiliar to some readers.
 In general, a canopy road is a roadway that has an overarching tent of foliage, blocking the sun.
-It could consist of live oaks, sweet gums, hickory trees, or even old-growth pines.
+Canopy roads are often bordered by live oaks, sweet gums, hickory trees, or even old-growth pines.

 Living in New England, we don’t often have canopy roads—though in winter we sometimes experience a similar thing due to snowfall pushing down the branches of massive pines, creating a fairytale tunnel to drive through.